john30/ebusd-esp/README.md

 or the serial frontend for activating OTA.

 Using the HTML frontend, you can also upload a new firmware directly after enabling OTA in the configuration page.
+This is not possible for all variants though (e.g. when flash size is too small).